JuliaMatSci/CBFV.jl/README.md

 > (https://github.com/anthony-wang/BestPractices/tree/master/notebooks/CBFV)

 ## Citation
-Pleae cite the following when if you use this package in your work:
+Pleae cite the following when and if you use this package in your work:

 ```bibtex
 @misc{Bringuier2021CBFV.jl,